Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Conclusions and Future Directions

-The work presented here represents an initial attempt to program a quantum computer to play a competitive, traditional game by considering all future game paths and by performing unbiased sampling of these paths in order to identify the next move that maximizes win probability.
-Although tic-tac-toe is a very simple game, we were pleased to find that current quantum annealers can consistently defeat a random player.
-Extending this to more complex competitive games --- nim, Connect-Four, checkers, chess, Go, \textit{etc.} --- could inspire quantum optimization algorithm advancements, and help to benchmark quantum hardware.
-In principle, possible quantum advantage within this setting stems from \textit{unbiased} sampling of the entire set of ground states (\textit{i.e.}, sampling from \textit{all} future game paths leading to a desired outcome, regardless how hard to find they may be by classical algorithms).
-In practice, embedding issues, noise, dynamic range limits, and other real-world considerations can skew the sampled distribution.
-This makes game-playing particularly useful for testing real-world performance of quantum algorithms and hardware, and the extent to which they distinguish themselves from path-dependent thermal annealers.
-We also anticipate that unique quantum advantages could be found were this to be extended to games of incomplete information such as poker, where sampling over all future game paths given the possible distribution of current game states may be well-suited to quantum approaches.
-We hope that game-playing quantum computers will help to make quantum computing more understandable to laypeople.
+We hope that game-playing quantum algorithms will help to test quantum computers and to make quantum computing more relatable to laypeople.
+To these ends, we present an initial attempt to program a quantum computer to play a competitive, traditional game by considering all future game paths and by performing unbiased sampling of these paths in order to identify the next move that maximizes win probability.
+Although tic-tac-toe is a very simple game, we were pleased to find that current quantum annealers consistently defeat a random player, and force a draw most of the time against a ``perfect'' classical player when the quantum player moves first.
+Win probability estimates also revealed benefits from an improved sampling strategy (inhomogeneous driving).
+Extension to more complex competitive games --- nim, Connect-Four, checkers, chess, Go, \textit{etc.} --- could help to benchmark quantum hardware and quantum optimization algorithm advancements.
+We also propose extending this to games of imperfect information like poker, where quantum computers may be well-suited to sampling over all future game paths given the possible distribution of current game states.
+Although quantum computers theoretically offer unique potential for \textit{unbiased} sampling of the entire set of ground states (\textit{i.e.}, sampling from \textit{all} future game paths leading to a win, regardless how hard to find they may be by classical algorithms), we found that embedding issues, noise, dynamic range limits, and other practical considerations can skew sampled distributions.
+This makes game-playing particularly useful for testing real-world performance of quantum hardware, algorithms, and embedding strategies as they improve, to assess the extent to which less-biased quantum methods distinguish themselves from sampling path-dependent classical approaches.